Multiway empirical likelihood: Benchmark case: Two-way empirical likelihood for mean

 \begin{rem} Assumption \ref{asm:MEL}(i) assumes that the data have a two-way dependence structure.
 Assumption \ref{asm:MEL}(ii) requires the observables to have more than four moments, as well as limiting the growth rates of $N$ and $M$ to be similar.
 This can be loosen by imposing alternative assumptions to control the growth rates of $Var(L_{10})$ and $Var(L_{01})$.
 Assumption \ref{asm:MEL}(iii) imposes some high level conditions on the asymptotic behaviour of the term $W_{ij}$ in the Hoeffding type decomposition for the nearly degenerate case.
-It assumes that the term $R_{ij}$ in (\ref{eq:Hoeff}) remains random asymptotically, but the term $W_{ij}$ is asymptotically negligible compared to the $R_{ij}$ term.
-This condition holds automatically in several representative applications, such as the classical random effect models \citep[Ch 5]{searle2009variance}, asymptotics of sparse networks \citep{BickelChenLevina2011, Graham2020logit}, and kernel-type estimation of directed dyadic regression models \citep{Graham2019kernel}. \end{rem}
+It assumes that the term $R_{ij}$ in (\ref{eq:Hoeff}) remains random asymptotically, but the term $\sum_{i=1}^N \sum_{j=1}^M W_{ij}$ is asymptotically negligible compared to the $\sum_{i=1}^N \sum_{j=1}^MR_{ij}$ term. { We emphasize that the latter condition in Assumption \ref{asm:MEL}(iii) is only binding in the near degenerate scenarios, and holds automatically true in the following four representative applications.
+First, suppose the latent components are additively separable (such as the classical random effect models in \citealt[Ch 5]{searle2009variance}), i.e.,

+for some $\mathbb R^d$-valued functions $a,b,c$.
+Then it holds $W_{ij}=0$ and the latter condition in Assumption \ref{asm:MEL}(iii) is satisfied.
+Second, suppose the latent shocks specific to $i$ and $j$ enter the observable random variable in an additively separable manner, e.g.,

+for some $\mathbb R^d$-valued functions $a,b$.
+Then again $W_{ij}=0$ and the latter condition in Assumption \ref{asm:MEL}(iii) is satisfied.
+Third, consider asymptotics of sparse networks \citep{BickelChenLevina2011, Graham2020logit} such that the random variable of interest takes a binary value with a mean converging to zero: